SAP-samples/codejam-cap-llm/exercises/11-implement-job-posting-serivce/README.md

 # Exercise 11 - Implement the Job Posting Service

 In the last exercise you have created a deployment for orchestration allowing you to create an orchestration workflow.
 This workflow can be created with the SAP Cloud SDK for AI including templating, data masking, and content filtering.
 One thing which is not possible at the moment is grounding.
 Grounding describes the process of retrieval augmented generation or RAG.
 Grounding allows you to create vector embeddings for a given contextual document or information source and also get the correct embedding for a given user query making it easy to communicate with the chat model without having to do all of that manually.
-If you remember, you've done these steps in [exercise 08](../08-implement-job-posting-rag/README.md).
-SAP is currently working on releasing the grounding functionality within the orchestration service on SAP generative AI Hub and as API within the SAP Cloud SDK for AI.
-Until this feature is there, you will combine what you have learned about embeddings with the orchestration capabilities you will learn in this exercise.
+If you remember, you've done these steps in [Exercise 09](../09-implement-job-posting-rag/README.md).

 In this exercise, you will learn the following:

 - How to use the SAP Cloud SDK for AI orchestration API.
+- How to use the Document Grounding API to create vector embeddings within the orchestration flow.

 ## Implement the OData function handler code stubs

-In exercise 08, you have implemented the RAG flow using the Langchain package of the SAP Cloud SDK for AI.
-You have implemented the needed function handler for the OData function to execute the RAG flow.
-You will do the same for the rest of the defined OData functions.
+In [Exercise 09](../09-implement-job-posting-rag/README.md), you have implemented the RAG flow using the Langchain package of the SAP Cloud SDK for AI.
+If you remember you wrote a lot of code to create vector embeddings, store them in the database and build the complete RAG flow from scratch.
+You will now add one more function handler implementing the Orchestration API, Orchestration Service and the Grounding API to do all of that for you.

 👉 In the function export of the [job-posting-service.js](../../project/job-posting-service/srv/job-posting-service.js) add the following function handlers: